-Baby’s feet, much like the rest of him, grow very fast for the first year, and then start to slow down a little.
-By the time he is about a year old, actually, his feet will probably be only a little bit less than half the size they’ll be when he is an adult.
+Baby’s feet, much like the rest of them, grow very fast for the first year, and then start to slow down a little.
+By the time they are about a year old, actually, their feet will probably be only a little bit less than half the size they’ll be when they are an adult.

-Even once Baby’s foot-growth starts to slow down a little – and luckily, it does at around the time when he starts walking, and shoes start to become less optional – he may still need new shoes three or four times a year.
-For this reason, many shoe companies recommend measuring his feet about once every 3 months, whether it seems like he needs it or not.
+Even once Baby’s foot-growth starts to slow down a little – and luckily, it does at around the time when they start walking, and shoes start to become less optional – they may still need new shoes three or four times a year.
+For this reason, many shoe companies recommend measuring their feet about once every 3 months, whether it seems like they need it or not.